DmitryBugaychenko/spade-llm/spade_llm/demo/hierarchy/README.md

         * Savings agent - manages user savings and is capable of replenish payment account, but requires user confirmation passing message back to chat agent, does not use LLM
     * Wikipedia search - a build on langchain tool

+To run the demo open a terminal at the root of the GitHub project and follow the steps below.

 Install requirements
 ```
 pip install -r ./requirements.txt